-If you live in Ireland and have a disability, you may get a refund of Value-Added Tax (VAT) on certain special aids and appliances you need.
+If you live in Ireland and you have a disability, you may get a refund of Value-Added Tax (VAT) on certain special aids and appliances that you need.
 In some cases people who pay for aids and appliances that are for the exclusive use of a person with a disability can also claim the VAT refund.
-People with both physical and mental disabilities can avail of these VAT refunds.
+People with both physical and mental disabilities can avail of these refunds.

 To claim a VAT refund you must: